-U+ is a retail bank.
-The bank would like to leverage its website as a marketing channel to improve 1-to-1 customer engagement, drive sales, and deliver Next-Best-Actions in real-time.
+U+ is a retail bank that wants to use its website as a marketing channel to improve One-toone Customer Engagement, drive sales, and deliver next best actions in real time.

-The bank has decided to use the Pega Customer Decision HubTM to recommend more relevant banner ads to its customers when they visit their personal portal.
+The bank has decided to use Pega Customer Decision HubTM to recommend more relevant banner ads to its customers when they visit the website.